link to City of Windsor homepage Welcome to Ojibway text

 • Bird feeder area

-• Pond with turtle basking logs
+• Pond

-• Nest and Bat boxes
+• Owl, Duck, Bluebird and Bat boxes

-The Nature Centre (photo) is open seven days a week.
-There is no charge for admission and the building is completely accessible to those with disabilities.
+The Nature Centre is open seven days a week.
+There is no charge for admission and the building is accessible to those with disabilities.
 Inside, one finds informative and interesting displays on the ecology of the Ojibway Prairie Complex.
-A new live exhibit area with Eastern Fox Snake and Eastern Massasauga Rattlesnake is always a crowd favourite.
-An alcove overlooks the many bird feeders and the stone fireplace make for a warm, cozy atmosphere.
-Groups needing a place to meet can rent the fireplace room.
-Knowledgeable and friendly naturalists are available to answer questions or, for a small fee, organize lessons, arrange birthday parties and provide conducted tours.
+A live exhibit area with Eastern Foxsnake and Eastern Massasauga Rattlesnake is always a crowd favourite.
+A wall of windows provides a breathtaking view of the forest and the natural fireplace makes for a warm, cozy atmosphere.
 Brochures on the birds, mammals, herps, butterflies, trees and wildflowers of Ojibway as well as trail guides, maps and other informative handouts are available.
-Sale items include a wide selection of wild bird seed, feeders, field guides, postcards, posters, wildflower seed and souvenirs.
+Sale items include a wide selection of field guides, posters, and children's items.

 Add Ojibway to your favorites!
 (Add Ojibway to your Favorites.)